barbaric7/Formix-AI/README.md

 1. Register a free account at https://openrouter.ai
 2. Navigate to the API Keys section and generate a new key *(Typically starts with `sk-or-v1-`)*
-3. Launch AutoForm AI and open the Profile tab
+3. Launch Formix AI and open the Profile tab
 4. Input your OpenRouter API key into the designated field
 5. Populate your required institutional details: